sonots/redis_getlock/README.md

 Similarly with ruby standard library [mutex](https://ruby-doc.org/core-2.2.0/Mutex.html), following methods are available:

 * lock
-  * Attempts to grab the lock and waits if it isn’t available.
+  * Attempts to grab the lock and waits if it isn’t available.Returns true if successfully acquired a lock
 * locked?
   * Returns true if this lock is currently held by some (including myself).
 * synchronize {}
   * Obtains a lock, runs the block, and releases the lock when the block completes.
+Raises `RedisGetlock::LockError` error when failed to acquire a lock.
 * unlock
   * Releases the lock.
+Returns true if successfully released a lock
 * self_locked?
   * Returns true if this lock is currently held by myself.